mindsharelabs/wp-ultimate-search/readme.txt

 To customize the template, first copy the wpus-results-template.php file into your theme directory.
 The code within this file is a standard WordPress loop, which you can modify in any way you choose.
 To learn more about WordPress loops, see the codex.

+= How do I stop my the viewport from zooming in when a user touches the search box on a mobile device? =

+If you have a mobile website and you want to disable autozooming on input fields (like the search bar), add the following code to your header.php file:

+`<meta name="viewport" content="width=device-width, initial-scale=1.0, maximum-scale=1.0, user-scalable=0" />`

 = More Info =

 Help documents and support forums are available at [Mindshare Labs](http://mindsharelabs.com/).